intel/ad-rss-lib/doc/ad_rss_map_integration/ConstructRSSScenes.md

 to select between different modes to consider the speed limit within RSS accelerated movement, by setting the `ad::rss::world::RssDynamics` dynamics accordingly:

-* `None`: Do not change the objects maxSpeed parameter of the RssDynamics
+* `None`: Do not change the objects maxSpeedOnAcceleration parameter of the RssDynamics
-* `ExactSpeedLimit`: Set the objects maxSpeed parameter of the RssDynamics to the maximal allowed speed of the relevant road section
+* `ExactSpeedLimit`: Set the objects maxSpeedOnAcceleration parameter of the RssDynamics to the maximal allowed speed of the relevant road section
-* `IncreasedSpeedLimit5`: Set the objects maxSpeed parameter of the RssDynamics to the maximal allowed speed of the relevant road section + 5 percent
+* `IncreasedSpeedLimit5`: Set the objects maxSpeedOnAcceleration parameter of the RssDynamics to the maximal allowed speed of the relevant road section + 5 percent
-* `IncreasedSpeedLimit10`: Set the objects maxSpeed parameter of the RssDynamics to the maximal allowed speed of the relevant road section + 10 percent
+* `IncreasedSpeedLimit10`: Set the objects maxSpeedOnAcceleration parameter of the RssDynamics to the maximal allowed speed of the relevant road section + 10 percent

 In general, this extends the scope of the RSS paper, but might be a reasonable change to improve